opentok/misc-opentok-accelerators/js/README.md

 # OpenTok Annotations Accelerator Pack for JavaScript<br/>Version 1.0

-This document describes how to use the OpenTok Annotations Accelerator Pack for Android.
+This document describes how to use the OpenTok Annotations Accelerator Pack for JavaScript.
 Through the exploration of this Accelerator Pack, you will learn best practices for development and customization with annotations in a web-based application.

 **Note**: The OpenTok Annotations Accelerator Pack does not include a standalone sample app such as [screensharing-annotation-acc-pack](https://github.com/opentok/screensharing-annotation-acc-pack), though you can easily build your own apps with it.
 It is also used as a component for more comprehensive Accelerator Packs that offer such features as screensharing and video along with annotations.